Covid’s affect on wrestling scene

 WWE on Peacock

-NBCUniversal officially launched its Peacock streaming service Wednesday, and it will feature some WWE programming come August.
+NBCUniversal officially launched its Peacock streaming service on July 15, and it will feature some WWE programming come August.

 Some of the shows will include Steve Austin’s Broken Skull Sessions, Best of WWE shows and WWE Untold.